 - Hosting services will help you scale and migrate when your site traffic grows.

 Shared hosting is by no means the best for a full-fledged revenue-generating high traffic site but it is best you start here.
-At least the costs of hosting will never cause you to shut your site down.
+At least hosting costs will never cause you to shut your site down.

 But if you are a first-time blogger, you can not possibly be.
 And money is a genuine concern.
-I see far too many people recommending expensive hosting plans as though cost is not relevant at all.
-But for some of you, for whom cost is relevant and a deterrent, when it comes to starting a site there is shared hosting.
+Far too many people recommend expensive hosting plans as though cost is irrelevant.
+But for some of you, for whom cost is relevant and a deterrent, there is shared hosting when starting a site.

 The shared hosting options available are pretty decent.
 Let’s have look at a few of the best shared hosting options for WP.

 Probably the best shared hosting option available to you.
-SiteGround offers excellent uptimes (99.9%+), one click WP installation and well-cached servers that serve up static pages.
-Their websites are very secure and they offer a Hack alert to help prevent any security breaches.
+SiteGround offers excellent uptimes (99.9%+), one click WP installation and well-cached servers serving static pages.
+Their websites are very secure and offer a Hack alert to help prevent any security breaches.
 The support is known to be reliable over the phone, internet chat and e-tickets.

-Previous global attacks on WP sites using brute force techniques were unsuccessful on SiteGround websites as you might expect.
+Previous global attacks on WP sites using brute force techniques were unsuccessful on SiteGround websites, as expected.
 But their security workarounds ensured that the websites never became slow or the servers overloaded as you might expect, due to the exponentially increased number of site requests.
-Their servers strategically are located in Chicago, Amsterdam and Singapore.
+Their servers are strategically located in Chicago, Amsterdam and Singapore.
 They provide domain registration free of cost.
 For more information about SiteGround please read our full review.More Info

 Hostinger is an exciting up-and-coming company.
 Focusing on low service prices, this host is starting to turn everyone’s heads.
 Its pricing structure is quite fair.
 For example, – Hostinger renewal prices do not increase when your promotional package runs out.
-Unlike many other hosts, Hostinger won’t increase the prices as long as you’re using it.
+Unlike many other hosts, Hostinger won’t increase the prices as long as you use it.
 The performance is surprisingly amazing!
-Their SSD servers rarely go down and have better response times than the absolute majority of the mainstream companies.
+Their SSD servers rarely go down and have better response times than most mainstream companies.

 They offer spam-safe email IDs and free daily backup.
-InMotion also allows you to pick the server of your choice for your site which reduces the ping depending on your site’s viewer demographics.
+InMotion also lets you pick your site’s server, reducing the ping depending on your site’s viewer demographics.
 They provide a 90-day guarantee which takes some courage, the industry standard is much closer to a month.
 For more information about InMotion please read our full review.More Info

-Site5 offers shared hosting and free site migration if you should decide to sign up with them.
+Site5 offers shared hosting and free site migration if you sign up with them.
 Every site that is registered with them has disaster recovery backups which are performed on a nightly basis and it covers everything relevant to your website including emails.